Giants vs. Phillies Player Props Betting Odds

 Stott Stats

-- Stott will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .238 with two doubles, a home run, two walks and four RBI.
+- Stott hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .316 with two doubles, a home run, two walks and four RBI.

 Stott Recent Games